 - 1 If the monitor warning lamp lights up, put the gear selector lever in the neutral position and stop the truck.
 Stop the engine after running it at low idling.
 Then resolve any problems regarding operation of the truck. - 2 When operating the truck, if the load is lighten rapidly, the speed of the truck will increase.
 So, be careful. - 3 When the truck travels on uneven ground, keep the truck traveling at low speed. - Do not drive the forklift more than 30 minutes without idling.
+If the trively is driven 80 minutes at an driving.

 If the truck is driven 30 minutes, stop driving and keep it 10 minutes under idle condition.
 Excessive driving may cause overheating of brake and tires and this may result in short life cycle of those parts.